chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 The "/usr/include/SDL2" folder is where the included files for SDL are found on my system.
 Each Linux system may have them in a different place.
 If you are on Windows then they certainly won't be at that spot.
 The developers of SDL have made the sdl2-config script to handle this so that code can be made more portably.

-## Installing the Tools on Windows
+## Installing Development Tools on Windows

 Programming on Microsoft Windows is much harder than on Linux because most of the books out there have instructions for installing and using Microsoft Visual Studio.
 For the purpose of this book, I recommend not using an IDE (Integrated Development Environment) because it hides details of the compilation process that I am trying to teach.
 Compiling from the command line allows greater control of the process than using an IDE.